fcrozatier/choco-ui/src/docs/blocks/cancellable/+cancellable.md

 ## API

 The `Cancellable` class provides a zero-config user experience enhancement.
-Simply add it to your elements as in the usage example
+Simply add it to your elements as in the usage example above

 **Instance properties**